FalveyLibraryTechnology/deselection-toolkit/README.md

 ### Internal factors
  - Absence of a library-wide systematic collection review
  - Changing need for study/research space
- - The University’s status change to a doctoral university in Carnegie Classification
+ - The University's status change to a doctoral university in Carnegie Classification

 ## Our Process